 The Process of Selling a Property with a Lien in Texas

 It may be hard to sell a house in Texas that has a tax lien on it, but it’s not impossible if you know what to do.
 You should know how a tax lien affects the money you make from selling your home and the title to it.
 If you use smart techniques, you might be able to get around the problems a lien causes and have a smooth closing.
-Before selling their Taxes home, homeowners must pay off any liens and make sure the claim is erased.
+Before selling their Texas home, homeowners must pay off any liens and make sure the claim is erased.

 Strategies for Selling Your Home When a Lien Sale is Involved